danchoi/soywiki/README.markdown

 You can delete a page with `,#`.

-Beyond the standard cut and paste, SoyWiki gives you four fast ways of moving text from one wiki page to another.
+Beyond the standard cut and paste, SoyWiki gives you two fast ways of shuttling text from one wiki page to another.

 First, highlight the text you want to move with Vim's visual mode.
 (See `:help visual-mode` for more info)